Jaaslam-DevOps/Deploy-Static-Website-CloudFormation/README.md

-# Deploy-Static-Website-CloudFormation
+# Deploy-Static-Website-CloudFront
-Deploy Static website on AWS using CloudFormation.
+Deploy Static website on AWS using CloudFront

 In this project, below were the high level steps perfromed.